-- 1. Press Ctrl + U (Windows/Linux) or \mathbb{H} + U (Mac OS X) to open the Preferences dialog box. - Select the Exposure Sheet tab. - 3.
+- 1. Press Ctrl + U (Windows/Linux) or # + U (Mac OS X) to open the Preferences dialog box. - Select the Exposure Sheet tab. - 3.
 Select the Use Current Frame as Drawing Name option.
 When this preference is enabled, drawings will be named like the frame they are created on (frame number). - 5.
 In the Colour view, select a colour for the brush.
 It is a good idea to choose a light colour for your rough animation.
 This will help you in the task that follows, the clean up process.

 - 6. In the Timeline or Xsheet view, select the cell where the first drawing will appear. - 7.
-In the Camera or Drawing view, draw the first key drawing.
+In the Camera view, draw the first key drawing.

 - 8. With your first cell still selected, do one of the following to mark your drawing as a key drawing.
-This will help you stay organized. - ▶ In the Mark Drawing toolbar, click the Mark Selected Drawings as Key ⊘ button. - In the Xsheet view, select Drawings > Mark Drawing As > Key Drawing. - ▶ In the Timeline view, select Drawings > Mark Drawing As > Key Drawing.
+This will help you stay organized. - ▶ In the Mark Drawing toolbar, click the Mark Selected Drawings as Key ⊘ button. - In the Xsheet view, select Drawings > Mark Drawing As > Key Drawing. - In the Timeline view, select Drawings > Mark Drawing As > Key Drawing.

 - 9. In the Tools toolbar, click the Onion Skin button.
 The Onion Skin feature displays your previous and next drawings as visual references to help you draw your new pose. - 10.
-In the Timeline view, click and drag the blue onion skin markers to extend the number of previous and next visible drawings.

-11. In the Timeline or Xsheet view, select the cell where your next key drawing will appear.

-12. In the Camera or Drawing view, draw your second key drawing.
+In the Camera view, press either the Onion Skin Reduce One Drawing or Onion Skin Add One Next Drawing to reduce or increase the number of previous and next visible drawings.
+The red icons are for the previous drawings and the green icons are for the next drawings. - 11.
+In the Timeline or Xsheet view, select the cell where your next key drawing will appear. - 12.
+In the Camera view, draw your second key drawing.